Derbyshire County Cricket Club: Earliest cricket in Derbyshire

 Cricket may not have reached Derbyshire until the 18th century.
 The earliest reference to cricket in the county is a match in September 1757 between Wirksworth and Sheffield Cricket Club at Brampton Moor, near Chesterfield.

 Origin of club

+An ad hoc team of players from Derbyshire travelled to Kent and London in July 1870.
+They played against the Gentlemen of Kent at the Angel Ground, and Marylebone Cricket Club (MCC) at Lord's, winning both matches.

-The formation of Derbyshire County Cricket Club took place on 4 November 1870 at a meeting in the Guildhall, Derby.
-The Earl of Chesterfield, who had played for and against All-England, was the first President, G. H. Strutt was vice-president and Walter Boden, who had campaigned for the club's foundation for three years, was secretary.
+Later in the year, on 4 November, Derbyshire County Cricket Club was founded.
+This was the outcome of a meeting in the Derby Guildhall.
+The Earl of Chesterfield, who had played for and against the All England Eleven, was elected as the first President.
+G. H. Strutt was the Vice-President, and Walter Boden, who had campaigned for the club's foundation for three years, was the Secretary.
 Also present at the meeting was Boden's brother, Henry.
-When Chesterfield died the following year, William Jervis became president.
+When Chesterfield died the following year, William Jervis became President.

-Derbyshire's opening season was 1871 when the club played its initial first-class match versus Lancashire at Old Trafford Cricket Ground on 26 and 27 May 1871 and joined the (then unofficial) County Championship.
+Derbyshire's opening season was 1871.
+The team played its inaugural first-class match against Lancashire at Old Trafford on 26 and 27 May.
+In doing so, they became part of the (then unofficial) County Championship.
+They defeated Lancashire by an innings and 11 runs, after dismissing them for only 25 in their first innings.